LutherTS/eslint-plugin-use-agnostic/README.md

 Aliased import paths are resolved only if your ESLint config file and your `tsconfig.json` file are in the same directory.
 (At least to my knowledge.)

-It is up to you to confirm that your Agnostic Modules are indeed agnostic, meaning that they do not have neither server- nor client-side code. `eslint-plugin-use-agnostic`, at least at this time, does not do this verification for you.
+It is up to you to confirm that your Agnostic Modules are indeed agnostic, meaning that they do have neither server- nor client-side code. `eslint-plugin-use-agnostic`, at least at this time, does not do this verification for you.

 It is also up to you to ensure, as outlined above, that **you do not mix** exporting React components with exporting other logics within the same module.
 Separating exporting React components from their own modules ending with a JSX extension, from other logics from modules that don't end with a JSX extension, is crucial for distinguishing between Logics Modules and Components Modules.